OmarAyman85/UdinTask/Task_1/prompt.md

 # Prompt.md

 This document captures some of the prompts exchanged during the development of the Sokoban game project using Angular.
-Although it significantly eased the development process, it fell short in facilitating the smooth creation of a solvable algorithm."
+Although it significantly eased the development process, it fell short in facilitating the smooth creation of a solvable algorithm.

 ---